medmatix/DataSciCalc/README.md

 ### Expansion from a Simple Calculator to Statistics Capable Tool:

 A simple caculator enhanced with list data capabilities, is expanded to a Data Science statistics aware tool manipulating and analyzing data in vector and matrix arrays.
 This marks the move to scipy/numpy capabilities for the Calculator paradigm.

+#### Discussion:

+### Enhancing the Interface and Help

+An important part of usability is clarification of the interface and use documentation.
+As well an educational aspect is always welcome by student users but needs to be eaily bypassed for experienced users.
+This would include a fast look-up capability of even a more complete context sensitive help.

+#### Discussion:

+### The Statistical Interface

+### The Graphics and Plotting Interface